-Having spent more than 20 years in university leadership positions within the online education space, Aldridge knows how difficult it is for busy faculty to keep up with constantly evolving digital technologies.
-She and her DUO team have spent the past two years researching “pockets of innovation” in technology-enhanced education worldwide, which has produced more than 100 case studies.
-In conducting this research, Aldridge began brainstorming ideas around how Drexel can further capitalize on its findings and came up with the VRtifacts+ repository.
+Drexel knows how difficult it is for busy faculty to keep up with constantly evolving digital technologies.
+The University has spent over two years researching "pockets of innovation" in technology-enhanced education worldwide, which has produced more than 100 case studies.
+In conducting this research, University leaders began brainstorming ideas around further capitalizing on its findings and came up with the VRtifacts+ repository.

-“We know that students are becoming quite adept at using a wide range of digital tools to connect, collaborate and construct knowledge on their own – which is why they have come to expect the same flexibility and sophistication in their academic settings,” Aldridge said.
-“And knowing how other institutions are effectively using ‘reality’ technologies, I began to see where Drexel might expand upon that success, by creating an easily searchable repository of robust AVR learning objects.”
+Students are becoming quite adept at using a wide range of digital tools to connect, collaborate, and construct knowledge on their own – which is why they have come to expect the same flexibility and sophistication in their academic settings.
+Knowing how other institutions are effectively using "reality" technologies, the team began to see where Drexel might expand upon that success by creating an easily searchable repository of robust AVR learning objects.

-To accomplish this goal, DUO joined forces with 3Dream Studios and mapped out a multi-year development project.
-In addition to the repository, this project will eventually leverage such other technologies as artificial intelligence, machine learning and Blockchain, to fully enhance the virtual learning experience at Drexel.
-For Aldridge and her team, this innovative initiative will add tremendous value to the academic investment for online students of all ages, abilities and learning preferences, an aspiration shared by faculty members, as well.
+To accomplish this goal, Drexel joined forces with 3Dream Studios and mapped out a multi-year development project.
+In addition to the repository, this project will eventually leverage such other technologies as artificial intelligence, machine learning, and blockchain to fully enhance the virtual learning experience at Drexel.
+This innovative initiative will add tremendous value to the academic investment for online students of all ages, abilities, and learning preferences, an aspiration shared by faculty members as well.

-“Drexel has long been a leader in innovation and technology in the online arena working to deliver high-quality educational content,” said Karyn Holt, PhD, director of Online Quality at the College of Nursing and Health Professions.
-“VRtifacts+ will push our virtual walls even further offering expanded experiential opportunities for learning.
+"Drexel has long been a leader in innovation and technology in the online arena working to deliver high-quality educational content," said Karyn Holt, PhD, former director of Online Quality at the College of Nursing and Health Professions.
+"VRtifacts+ will push our virtual walls even further, offering expanded experiential opportunities for learning.
 Humans learn through experiences.
-From that perspective, it is truly a strategic investment in our university’s future, as online and blended education continues to build.”
+From that perspective, it is truly a strategic investment in our University's future, as online and blended education continues to build."